taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 #### Back on the **LOWER ESTATES ORBITAL STATION**

-Three small square panels in a row that spans the width of the page: We see Min's ear, with just barely visible shadows of her e-syrup tatoos writhing, as a warning siren of station emergency medical services wails in the distance.
+Three small square panels in a row that spans the width of the page: We see Min's ear, with just barely visible shadows of her eSyrup tatoos writhing, as a warning siren of station emergency medical services wails in the distance.
 As we see Min's eyes turn from the viewing port to check for the source of the sound, she gets bumped hard enough to knock her head into the viewing port.
 From behind her, out of panel, a distant mechanical voice cries: "Whoops, sorry!"

 Large panel spanning the width of the page: Min turns to see a tall teen, gangly limbs fully covered in the traditional multi-layers of the BIOSILICA cult, tumbling through a crowd as people swim out of the way of an emergency medical team and their floater (vehicle).
 The teen holds a large cup of drink in one hand, straw disappearing into the folds of their face mask, while ineffectually flailing with the other hand.
 A cuttlefish mechapet floats nearby and holds on for dear life, with amorphous arms clinging to the teen's neck, shoulders, and head.
-The e-syrup embroidery along the front of the teen's face mask rearrenges itself into large letters that spell "Sorry!"
+The eSyrup embroidery along the front of the teen's face mask rearrenges itself into large letters that spell "Sorry!"

 Tall rectangular panel: View of Min, from below, as she stares up at the tall BIOSILICA teen with slight dumbfoundedness, one hand still on the viewing port.
 In the viewing port behind Min we see the reflection of the BIOSILICA teen as a dense crowd of people start to laugh and some try to help her re-stabilize, while the rest of the crowd try to keep moving towards their own destinations, all while leaving a path for the emergency medical services.